QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 #### Remove events that are enclosed by other events

-Running profiles with multiple decibel thresholds can produce sets of wholly enclosed events that are actually the result of detecting the same acoustic syllable.
+Running profiles with multiple decibel thresholds can produce sets of enclosed (wholly overlapped by another event) events that are actually the result of detecting the same acoustic syllable.
 This final (optional) post-processing step is to remove all but the outermost event of any nested set.
 Enable this option by setting the parameter `RemoveTemporallyEnclosedEvents` to `true`.